oldshensheep/place/README.md

 The application will try to connect to Redis when it starts, and if it doesn't connect, it will use a built-in data type like HashMap / byte[] instead.

-If Redis is not used, the current canvas information will be backed up every 5 minutes to the `image_bitmap_backup.bin` file in the runtime path, which will be loaded automatically at startup.
+The current canvas information will be backed up every 5 minutes to the `image_bitmap_backup.bin` file in the runtime path, which will be loaded automatically at startup.

 This file will also be backed up when the application is closed normally.